Elixir-Recipes/Elixir-Recipes.github.io/source/_posts/2016-04-10-behaviours.md

 end
 {% endhighlight %}

-> Missing behaviour functions in implementation will result in `undefined behaviour function` compilation errors.
+The `@behaviour` module attribute above indicates that this module is expected to define every function defined in the `Parser` module.
+Missing functions will result in `undefined behaviour function` compilation errors.

+Modules can have multiple `@behaviour` attributes.